WebAssembly/extended-name-section/document/core/syntax/modules.rst

 Definitions are referenced with zero-based *indices*.
 Each class of definition has its own *index space*, as distinguished by the following classes.

-$${syntax: {typeidx funcidx globalidx tableidx memidx tagidx elemidx dataidx labelidx localidx fieldidx}}
+$${syntax: {typeidx funcidx globalidx tableidx memidx tagidx elemidx dataidx labelidx localidx fieldidx funclabelidx}}

 The index space for
 :ref:`tags <syntax-tag>`,